ckcollab/ckcollab/_posts/2019-12-13-green-sock-animation.md

 author: jimmy
 ---

 Canvas animations are great for eye catching displays, but what about animations on buttons?
 Or anything else that isn't a canvas?
 You _could_ use native css animations, but those can be cumbersome, especially for complex animations.
-Instead, we'll be taking a look at the popular animation library GreenSock.
+Instead, we'll be taking a look at the popular animation library <a href="https://greensock.com/" target="_blank">GreenSock</a>.
 <!--more-->

 In my last <a href="{% post_url 2019-10-29-sacred-geometry %}" target="_blank">post</a>, I went into a fair amount of detail about using native javascript and html canvases to make animations.
 But if you want some buttons to slide on to the page, or an image to fade in as you scroll down the page, or really, interact with anything that _isn't_ a canvas, you'll need something else.